 How do you stand out

 I think it’s very important as a photographer and artist for viewers to be able to pick out your images from the crowd.
 To find the “you” in your images and recognize that as yours.
 Otherwise, we are all creating the same thing and for what?
-I realize photography can mean many things to each of us, it’s our therapy, it’s a hobby, it’s our job and it’s a creative outlet that we need to keep ourselves sane.
-No matter why we take images I still believe we should be working to create our own individual signature, our own style and when you go out with a group of photographers we should be striving to create and find images that are unique.
+I realize photography can mean many things to each of us, it’s our therapy, it’s a hobby, it’s our job.
+It’s a creative outlet that we need to keep ourselves sane.
+No matter why we take images I still believe we should be working to create our own individual signature.
+Create our own style.
+When we go out with a group of photographers we should be striving to create and find images that are unique.

 Photography is art.
 Art is communication.
 What are your photographs communicating?
 Just some food for thought, the next time you pick up your camera to shoot a scene think about why you’re taking that image.
 Who are you taking it for?